COneal81/COneal81.github.io/_posts/2019-04-20-fake_it_til_you_make_it.markdown

              4. What data will I scrape?
 The movie title, rating, genre, and description?
 Is that enough data for my users, or am I missing a very important detail that they will want?.......

-And the lists kept running through my head as fast as lightning bolts!
+The lists kept running through my head as fast as lightning bolts!
 As one thought would leave, another would enter.
 In order to slow these thoughts down, I decided to start out by coding fake data.

 I wrote down some thoughts of how I would like my user to interact with the CLI and what I wanted to scrape.
 After that, I started out in my CLI class with making fake data.